 I noticed a runner with a pained expression and asked if he was OK.
 He said that 3 weeks previously he had broken his pelvis.
 Somehow he had the strength to outrun me.

 At about the 22 km mark we noticed a drone overhead.
 Looking back down to ground level, we saw the number 1 bib (and eventual winner in record time) Brendan Davies.
-Sure, he had left 2 hours before we did, but he had covered 72 km!
+Sure, he had left almost 2 hours before we did, but he had covered 72 km!
 A few minutes later bib 2 Ben Duffus passed and bib 14 Harry Jones followed soon thereafter.
 We couldn’t but be amazed at their speed.

-We joined up with Justin, a Brit who’s lived in Texas for 30 years but hasn’t lost his accent.
+Then we joined up with Justin, a Brit who’s lived in Texas for 30 years but hasn’t lost his accent.
 More 100 km runners overtook us as we made room and cheered them on.

 Sadly, just before the checkpoint I got a message from Chikako that she had abandoned at 24 km because her legs had exploded.
-She cheered me on
+She cheered me on to finish for her.

 Queen Victoria Hospital – Food!